MarcoDorantes/ioc/README.md

 «Mapper» as associative array, map, symbol table, hash table, dictionary, or associative catalog.

-«Object» &#9755; an instance of a class.
+«Object» an instance of a «Class».

 ##Why do I need TypeClassMapper?
 The actual need is to properly manage the dependencies on a large-scale software design and to manage the level of technical debt of its codebase.
 The key goal is to prevent the ever increasing costs of a Big ball of mud anti-pattern: